 It is probably a good idea to have a professional cable company check your wires before taking any other actions when troubleshooting slow speeds.
 When inspecting an office with performance problems we come across some common problems, for example:

 Any break in the chain can easily slow the gigabit network speed down by 90%.
 All it takes is one device, usually a switch under a desk, to be 10/100 speed only and that is as fast as things will go.
 Sometimes there is a switch in the server room that is high quality, but still only running the older speeds.

 Skimping on cables is a way to save very little money and cause a lot of poor performance and lost time.
-When in doubt, just replace any patch cable with a high quality Cat 6 wire with solid factory terminations.
-You can tell those because the plug is molded into place and CAT6 will be printed on the side of the wire.
+When in doubt, just replace any patch and desk cable with a high-quality Cat 6 wire with solid factory terminations.
+(You can tell those because the plug is molded into place and CAT6 will be printed on the side of the wire.)

 Yanking on wires, wrapping them around electrical devices and furniture or walking on them can only cause grief.
 Any good office supply store will sell floor protectors.

 How would you know?
 Well, ask the staff about the performance.
-You might find your tech says all is well, but they have copied the file to the local machine to avoid performance problems and then is copying the file back to the network when done.
-At times this is a decent way to solve the problem, and the procedure can be set up without confusing other users and the backup back to the servers can be automated.
+You might find your techs says all is well, but they have copied the file to the local machine to avoid performance problems and then are copying the file back to the network when done and they are not using the integration your software provides.
+At times copying a file to local is a decent way to solve the problem, and the procedure can be set up without confusing other users and the backup back to the servers can be automated.

 There are two reasons that this solution is not very common.
 First is because it only helps when network traffic and speed are what is slowing things down, and two, even though this is part of any training course, many technicians have never had the opportunity to segment a network.

 There are options and network traffic is something that needs some traffic engineering.